New York charges Mallinckrodt with insurance fraud over opioid claims

 As part of that agreement, Mallinckrodt agreed to put a U.S. generic drug business into Chapter 11 bankruptcy.

+Mallinckrodt in a statement said the New York charges were without merit and relied on “misperceptions” about the company, especially in light of state Attorney General Letitia James’ support for the $1.6 billion settlement.

+Mallinckrodt also said it continues to manufacture “necessary, legitimate opioid medications” at an upstate plant.

-Mallinckrodt is headquartered in Staines-Upon-Thames in Britain, and has U.S. offices in Missouri and New Jersey.
+The company is headquartered in Staines-Upon-Thames in Britain, and has U.S. offices in Missouri and New Jersey.

 Opioids have contributed to more than 400,000 deaths since 1997, according to the U.S. Centers for Disease Control and Prevention.